Introduction

 The metadata block also includes version number information.
 The intention is that, after initial release, updates to the API should maintain backward compatibility.
 If an incompatible change to the API is required then we will attempt to provide access to the prior version for a transitional period.
 In that case the meta block will also provide replaces and isReplacedBy links between the new and the old versions of the affected API endpoints.

-Finally, in the case of calls which provide lists of results any applied limit to the length of the list and offset from the start of the list will be shown in the metadata as limit and offset values, for example:
+When a list of resources is requested, the metadata description will include any applied limit to the length of the list and offset from the start of the list.
+They will be shown in the metadata as limit and offset values, as in the example above.

 Items

-The items element in the JSON response will be an array containing objects describing items in the data.
-If requesting a description of a single item the items element will still be an array (just with one element).
-If a list search returns no results then the items array will be empty.
+The items element in the JSON response will be an array containing objects describing resources in the data.
+When requesting a description of a single item the items element will still be an array (just with one element).
+If a list request returns no results then the items array will be empty.

 "items": [